com2m/anki-overdrive-goes-iot/README.md

 ### Bluethooth problems
 * Cars sometimes stop and do no longer respond to the Bluetooth game commands.
 In this case reboot the Raspi by pressing F10 on the keyboard.
-* If Bluetooth LE fails cars do no longer connect.
-Sometimes they start blinking red.
+* If Bluetooth LE fails cars sometimes do no longer connect, indicated by blinking red.
 After this they will no longer be able to connect themselves.
-If switching off and on again (using the tiny white plastic button under the car) does not help put them on the charger to reset.
-Remove after some time, switch off, put on charger again until cars no longer blink red.
+If switching off and on again (using the tiny white plastic button under the car to the rear) does not help put them on the charger to reset.
+Remove after some time, check if not blinking red any more, if still blinking, switch off, put on charger again, repeat until cars no longer blink red.

 ## Built With